Dreamland (The X-Files): Filming

 Production for "Dreamland" necessitated the series to temporarily relocate to "Club Ed", a movie ranch near Lancaster, California.
 Because Club Ed was almost 100 miles away from the Fox Studios, most of the show's crew had to camp out in motels located in the desert.
 Because this filming location was outside the Los Angeles studio zone, Fox was required to pay all actors and production staff members a per diem covering the cost of meals and motel reservations, leading to budget constraints.
 Half-way through the episode's production, Duchovny was reported as saying, "When is this show moving back to Los Angeles?"
 Within days, the crew had made T-shirts that humorously featured the question.

 Many of the locations in the episode were created from scratch, either through conventional means or through computer technology.
 For instance, the gas station that explodes was erected by the props department outside Lancaster and fitted with gas pumps from a station that had recently closed.
 The store was then loaded with merchandise and then rigged for detonation.
 After the set was destroyed and filming ceased, the remnants were quickly cleared away.
-According to set decorator Duke Tomasick: "It was if the whole thing never even existed".
+According to set decorator Duke Tomasick: "It was as if the whole thing never even existed".
 Area 51, the government airplanes, and the alien craft were all created with CGI technology by visual effects producer Bill Millar.
 Originally, the time warp effect resembled a "blue sheet", according to producer John Shiban, sans the blurring effect visible in the finished episode.
 Eventually, the production crew felt that this effect was not effective, and so the footage was blurred in order to create a more convincing "molecular transferal" effect.

 Other locations were either real, or were filmed with the use of stand-ins.
 The gate for the Area 51 set, for instance, was filmed at a desolate stretch of fence near the Los Angeles/San Bernardino County division.
 The scene was later supplemented with a matte painting to complete the effect.
 While there really is a Little A'Le'Inn cafe in Rachel, Nevada, along Route 375, neither the outside or the inside of this location was featured in the episode.

+Music

+During the bar scene, a country song entitled "Staring at the Stars" can be heard playing in the background.
+This song was written and recorded by Glenn Jordan and Dan Marfisi specifically for the show: "Our directive," Marfisi later explained, "was 'we need a country song that could be about an alien or a human ... oh, and we need it in four hours.'"
+The song was never officially released, and its identity remained a mystery, much discussed in fan forums, for many years until it was identified in a Twitter thread in December 2023.